 Relations: Revered by Aegion Vale as the divine parent of law and heroism; distrusted by the desert cults of Nyx.
 Mortal kingdoms below send tribute to ensure the gods’ favor — and their restraint.

 Influence: The gods of the Peaks project their will through storms, omens, and celestial envoys.
 Temples across the world bear their sigils.
-Some whisper that every empire’s fall begins with thunder over the mountains.

 In short: A divine empire in the clouds, where thunder is law and faith is power — the immortal seat of the gods who still watch the world below.